 Dry: Level control for the dry signal.
 Unity is around noon.

 Rate: Adjusts the speed of the sequence.

-Toggle Switch: Controls the direction of the sequence.
+Up/Up-Down/Down Toggle: Switch to control the direction of the sequence.
 All the way left is up, the sequence will continually repeat going up.
 In the middle is up/down, the sequence will continually repeat going up then back down.
 All the way right is down, the signal will continually repeat going down.

 Mode: 8 position selector switch to choose the octave and key: